top of page

 • An SQX file ready for use on the Algocloud and StrategyQuant platforms.

-• An ebook presenting detailed rules and results for the strategy.
+• An eBook presenting detailed rules and results for the strategy.

 • Pseudocode describing all the rules in an easy-to-understand manner.